DAFM Sheep Schemes

 Sheep Ireland has been involved in a number of national sheep schemes operated and funded by the Irish Department of Agriculture.
 These schemes involve;

 Sheep Improvement Scheme (2023 – 2027)

-See our Frequently Asked Questions document HERE for more information.
+Check the Frequently Asked Questions HERE for more information on the SIS.

 The Sheep Improvement Scheme provides financial support to farmers for taking extra steps to improve the welfare of their flock.
 Farmers get €12 per breeding ewe for completing flock welfare measures.
 All applicants to the scheme will be required to purchase and use a genotyped ram in the first three years of the scheme.

 For Lowland flocks, the ram must be 4 or 5 stars on the Replacement or Terminal Index and have a genomic evaluation with Sheep Ireland at the time of purchase and be a type 1, 2 or 3 for Scrapie.
 No type 4 or 5 scrapie genotyped rams will qualify.